Skip to Content

 DIRECTED BY GARY HUSTWIT

 Maverick recording artist Brian Eno co-founded Roxy Music, produced breakthrough albums for David Bowie, Talking Heads, Devo, and U2, and pioneered innovative work in ambient music.
 A renowned explorer of technology and “oblique strategies,” he is an unlikely subject for a conventional documentary; but in this first-of-its-kind portrait, Gary Hustwit (HELVETICA, RAMS) applies Eno’s own concept of “generative” art: the filmmaker’s proprietary technology, developed with digital artist Brendan Dawes, produces a different movie every time it’s screened, presenting variations in sequence, music, and scenes (including some with such collaborators as Laurie Anderson, David Byrne, David Bowie, U2, and others).
-Film Forum will present a unique version of the film each day during the initial two-week run; these versions will never be shown again.
+Film Forum is presenting a unique version of the film each day during its exclusive New York engagement; these versions will never be shown again.

 Presented with support from the Roy Lichtenstein Foundation Fund